 The center of gravity of the gyro and pendulous unit is below the suspension points thus making sure that the pendulous unit can erect and is able to keep the gyro in the horizontal plane.

-In vacuum driven attitude indicators a system of pendulous vanes is used to erect the gyro.
+In vacuum driven attitude indicators a system of pendulous vanes at the bottom is used to erect the gyro.
 When the gyro is horizontal all vanes cover their ports halfway so that air exits all ports evenly.

 There are four ports and opposite vanes are mechanically attached to each other.
 When the gyro tilts for any reason to left or right the vanes of the ports fore and after will move and either close or open port fore or aft.
 One of the air exits is then closed more than the other three and this creates a precession force which will try to erect the gyro again until the four ports have a equal force.